daviortega/jensenlabtest/mynotes.md

 >2.
 Create method headers required by the tests.

 >3.
+Continue coding until the tests are passing.

-Read more about bioinformatics --> familiarize with concepts, etc.
+>4. *Extra:* Read more about bioinformatics --> familiarize with concepts, etc.

->4.
-Read about Copyleft, Copyright, and public domain --> Davi considering using this for PhyPro
+>5. *Extra:* Read about Copyleft, Copyright, and public domain --> Davi considering using this for PhyPro